careinicke/Reinicke/README.md

 Each of the spreadsheets contain, among others, the following columns relevant to the analysis:

 - `Sub-product` — What kind of loan the complaint is in reference to
+- 'Issue' - Category of complaint
-- `Issue` — Specific complaint
+- `Sub-Issue` — Specific complaint
 - 'Tags' - indicates that the borrower who submitted the complaint self-identified as a servicemember

 ## Methodology

-The notebook [`tktktktk.ipynb`](notebooks/tktktktk.ipynb) performs the following analyses:

-##### Part 1: TKTK
+##### Part 1: Download and clean

-- Description of what you did with the data
+- I downloaded the data I needed from the CFPB's socrata site.
+I used the site to do some basic filtering, instead of downloading all available complaints.
+I filtered so that I only downloaded complaints related to student loans.
+- I cleaned the data for gaps, missing fields, etc. so that I could do my own analysis.

-##### Part 2: TKTK
+##### Part 2: Pivot

-- Description of what you did with the data
+- I used a pivot table to view complaints by count
+- I also filtered complaints by issue and sub-issue and count, to see which were the most prevalent.
+- I cleaned answers to account for duplicates (there were many) and used the final data to make visualizations.

 ## Outputs

 The notebooks output this spreadsheet which contains TKTK: [`output/tktktk.csv`](output/tktktk.csv).

-## Running the analysis yourself

-You can run the analysis yourself.
-To do so, you'll need the following installed on your computer:

-- Python 3
-- The Python libraries specified in [`requirements.txt`](requirements.txt)

 ## Licensing